 Shane Kirkpatrick majored in Bible and Religion at Anderson University (1993).
 He earned a Master of Divinity degree from Princeton Theological Seminary (1996) and a Ph.D. from the University of Notre Dame (2003).
 His doctoral dissertation has been published as Competing for Honor: A Social-Scientific Reading of Daniel 1-6 (Brill, 2005).

 Dr. Kirkpatrick has deep roots in the Friends church (Quakers), where he has served as a pastor and continues to be an invited preacher.
-He is now active in the United Methodist Church.
+After having been active among both Free Methodists and United Methodists, he now finds his home in the United Church of Christ.
 He has traveled to over a dozen countries, touring and doing church work in Latin America, Europe, the Middle East, and Asia.
 As a student at Anderson University, he participated in Tri-S trips to Costa Rica and India.